MaximeV1314/QuantumSimLite-Windows/README.md

 Welcome to QuantumSimLite aplication made by Maxime Vinteler (@maximev1314 on Twitter) !
-This document provides essential information to help you navigate and make the most of the functionalities offered by our software.
+This document provides essential information to help you navigate and make the most of the functionalities offered by my software.

 ## Key Features: